-There is much uncertainty facing UK cereal farmers.
-Post-Brexit, Government has indicated that the basic payment scheme will be phased out, but here is one significant opportunity, conversion to organic arable production.
-This leaflet sets out the current opportunities and challenges of organic arable farming, and makes the financial case for considering this route.
+Paul Flynn Arable and Soils Advisor pflynn@soilassociation.org Strong Prospects for Organic Arable There is much uncertainty facing UK cereal farmers.
+Post-Brexit, the Government has indicated that the basic payment scheme will be phased out, but there is one significant opportunity: conversion to organic arable production.
+This booklet sets out the current opportunities and challenges of organic arable farming, and makes the financial case for considering this route.
 Demand for organic food is growing much faster than supply of organic input materials.
 The UK is facing an increasing deficit of arable crops for animal feedstuffs at a time when other countries, especially the USA, are increasing demand at an unprecedented rate.
 In 2015, the UK imported close to 80% of its organic animal feedstuffs.
-Year on year reliance on imported feeds is increasing.
-Current estimates suggest that at least 160,000 tonnes of organic animal feedstuffs are now being imported annually and some livestock are now routinely wholly reliant on imported feed.
-To underpin the UK organic sector the area of organic arable crops produced in the UK could easily double to 80,000 ha.
-At the same time, processors and retailers are increasingly searching for UK sourced ingredients for organic food - including organic livestock feeds - to be certain of their products integrity.
+Year-on-year reliance on imported feeds is increasing.
+Current estimates suggest that at least 160,000 tonnes of organic animal feedstuffs are now being imported annually and some livestock are now routinely wholly reliant on imported feed.1 To underpin the UK organic sector, the area of organic arable crops produced in the UK could easily double to 80,000 ha.
+At the same time, processors and retailers are increasingly searching for UK sourced ingredients for organic food-including organic livestock feeds-to be certain of their products integrity.
 A common misconception of organic production is that lower yields must equal lower profits, but Farm Business Survey annual benchmarking figures show this is generally not the case.
 Lower input costs and increased support mean that often organic farms are just as, if not more, profitable than their non-organic counterparts.
 The organic market is certainly smaller but increasingly, innovative partnerships between farmers and their customers are shortening supply chains and increasing price stability.
+Elfabett.
+Early Liz Bowles, Head of Farming, Soil Association